hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * `not_after` - Expiration date and time of the certificate.
 * `not_before` - Start of the validity period of the certificate.
 * `renewal_eligibility` - Whether the certificate is eligible for renewal.
+* `renewal_summary` - Contains information about the status of ACM's [managed renewal](https://docs.aws.amazon.com/acm/latest/userguide/acm-renewal.html) for the certificate.
 * `status` - Status of the certificate.
 * `type` - Source of the certificate.
 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).